bcoles/kasld/docs/testing.md

 the empty sysroot does leaves nothing to detect, and the guard skips rather than passing on an absence.

+**`check-uname-release`** — `KASLD_UNAME_RELEASE` names the kernel a capture came from, and honouring it with no capture labelled a scan of the local machine with a kernel that machine is not running.
+The document's own provenance flag still read `replay: false` — correctly, since every fact was live — so nothing in the report contradicted the substituted release, and a source whose path carries the release stopped resolving as well.
+Both halves are asserted, since either alone can hold for the wrong reason: ignored on a live run, still supplying the release for a capture that states none.

+The two expectations are relations rather than values — the live release against this host's own `uname(2)`, the captured one against the string handed to the run — so the guard asserts nothing about the kernel it happens to run on.

+**`check-image-align`** — `IMAGE_ALIGN` is the alignment `_text` is *guaranteed*
+to have: the smallest an admissible build can use, not the value a default build happens to get.
+The distinction is load-bearing, because the constant drives the grid `image_base_grid_align` snaps a resolved window onto — so a figure taken from one config raises a floor past a finely aligned base and drops the truth out of the guaranteed window.

+x86_32 carried the Kconfig default (2 MiB) where the range starts at `0x2000`, with the header comment beside it recording the real range the whole time.
+Nothing compared the two.

+x86 kernels publish the answer, so on x86 it can be compared rather than reasoned about: the setup header's `min_alignment` at offset 0x235 is `MIN_KERNEL_ALIGN_LG2`, which is `PMD_SHIFT` on x86_64 and `PAGE_SHIFT + THREAD_SIZE_ORDER` on x86_32 — all three unconditional, so it is a constant of the architecture rather than of the build, and the Kconfig range for `CONFIG_PHYSICAL_ALIGN` starts at exactly it.
+Every captured x86 kernel in the corpus is checked against the build for its architecture; each is a different real kernel, so a disagreement means this tree's arch header is wrong about the architecture rather than about one boot.

+Not a component or an engine rule, deliberately: the value equals the architectural floor `kaslr_align_arch_default` already asserts as an axiom, so reading it at runtime would emit a constraint the engine holds already.
+Its worth is entirely as a check on the constant.

 **`check-doc-structure`** — Three failures markdown accepts silently and a reader meets as a broken page: an unclosed fence swallows the rest of the document, a heading added without its TOC line is unreachable from the contents